Many people write “pitty” when they actually mean “pity.” The correct word is pity. Pitty is a spelling mistake.

 News:

-- Many felt pity for the victims of the flood.
+- Many people felt pity for the victims.

 Social Media: